Error-331/code_tests/docs/bible/links.md

 Watch for the Curveball - April 17 (hear and obey, build your life on a solid foundation in Jesus);

 Faith Pleases God - April 18 (pray a believing prayer, exercise faith, share the gospel);

+We Don't React Like This World - April 19 (do not fear death);